xialiu1988/Data-Structures-and-Algorithms/Data-Structure/Graph/README.md

 GetNodes():return the Vertices (List<Vertex>);

-GetNeighbors(Vertex n):  create new List<(int,int)> for neighbors, find the index of vertex n in the Vertices list, and find its fistEdge node, add node's data and its weight to the neighbors and point to the next node until the last node
+GetNeighbors(Vertex n):  create new List<(string,int)> for neighbors, find the index of vertex n in the Vertices list, and find its fistEdge node, add node's data and its weight to the neighbors and point to the next node until the last node

 size(): this will return the list's size which is list.Count;